sagidana/fork/README.md

 - auto indent on insert mode
 - add `gq`
 - add `/` to visual mode (search visualized text)
+- add support for setting config variables at runtime

+- OPTIMIZE:
+    - disable auto write on every change, instead only on :w
-- OPTIMIZE: while in insert mode update treesitter only on exit from insert mode
+    - while in insert mode update treesitter only on exit from insert mode
+    - add support to force write
+    - add reload file in case file changed under us

 - move windows (especially in the rg cases)
 - make `.` operation work for most/all cases
 - autocomplete - dont require enter.. act like vim